 Nigeria has long put UHC at the center of its health agenda, and new reforms at the federal and state levels have the potential to advance Nigeria’s progress.
-These reforms will need to overcome significant challenges, includinghigh out-of-pocket expenses, low budget allocations and expenditures at all levels of government, and limited coverage through health insurance and other demand-side financing mechanisms.
-The Government of Nigeria is working with local and international partners to overcome these challenges and improve health financing and expand coverage of basic primary care services for the poor and most vulnerable.
+These reforms will need to overcome significant challenges, including high out-of-pocket expenses, low budget allocations and expenditures at all levels of government, and limited coverage through health insurance and other demand-side financing mechanisms.
+The Government of Nigeria is working with local and international partners to overcome these challenges, improve health financing, and expand coverage of basic primary care services for the poor and most vulnerable.

 These federal policies have also translated to reform efforts at the state level.
 Multiple state governments have passed or are in the final stages of passing state-sponsored health insurance bills to provide financial risk protection and access to quality care for their residents.
-States have also started implementing the Primary Health Care Under One Roof policy, which aims to integrate all primary health care (PHC) structures and programs at sub-national levels, under one state level body, and in the process, improve the implementation of PHC.
 Finally, the National Primary Health Care Revitalization Initiative aims to make at least one PHC center per ward fully functional, ensuring that all Nigerians have access to the essential package of basic health services at the PHC level.